 Faster and improved plant growth

-Another major benefit of worm casting is that it improves water retention and soil structure.
-Worm castings act as glue that connects sand, silt, and clay sticks together.
+Another major benefit of worm castings is improved water retention and soil structure.
+Worm castings act as glue that connects sand, silt and clay together.

 Long-term nutrition